-3 Q. WHAT ARE THE RESULTS OF YOUR CONE ANALYSIS?
+Q. WHAT ARE THE RESULTS OF YOUR CONE ANALYSIS?

-A. Exhibit DED-6 finds that, at most, 45.31 percent of the Company's non-renewable production plant in service could be classified as being associated with the provision of demand functions.
-This again is significantly different than the Company's proposed methods, which classifies 100 percent of its production plant as demand-related.
+A. Exhibit DED-4 finds that, at most, 72 percent of the Company's non-renewable production plant in service could be classified as being associated with the provision of demand functions.
+This again is significantly different than the Company's proposed methods, which classify 100 percent of its production plant as demand-related.

-Q. PLEASE DESCRIBE AN A&E COST ALLOCATION METHODOLOGY.
+17 Q. PLEASE DESCRIBE AN A&E COST ALLOCATION METHODOLOGY.

-Conceptually, A&E classification methods involve developing two components that are combined by the use of a weighted average.36 The first component, referred to as the "average" component, represents each rate class's average hourly energy consumption throughout the test year, and is calculated by simply dividing annual energy consumption for each rate class by 8,760, the number of hours in a year.
-The second component, referred to as the "excess" component, represents each rate class's contribution to the sum of each customer class's maximum annual peak demand, or NCP.
-These components are combined through the use of a weighted average.
-The average component is weighted by the utility's overall system load factor while the excess component is weighted by the inverse of the system load factor (i.e., 1 minus the system load factor).
+A. Conceptually, A&E classification methods involve developing two components that are combined by the use of a weighted average.18 The first component, referred to as the "average" component, represents each rate class's average hourly energy consumption throughout the test year, and is calculated by simply dividing annual energy consumption for each rate class by 8,760, the number of hours in a year.
+The second component, referred to as the "excess" component, represents each rate class's contribution to the sum of each 1 customer class's maximum annual peak demand, or NCP.
+These components are 2 combined through the use of a weighted average.
+The average component is weighted by 3 the utility's overall system load factor while the excess component is weighted by the 4 inverse of the system load factor (i.e., 1 minus the system load factor).
+5